dylanmccall/pigeond/README.md

 Note that equivalent armhf libraries and header files (to cross-compile for BeagleBone) are included for your convenience.

-To build for armhf and copy the resulting binary to ~/cmpt433/public/myApps:
+To build for all architectures:

     make

-To build for all architectures:

-    make build.all

 The output will be located in ./our/default/ and ./out/armhf/.
-Substitute "default" or "armhf" for all to build for a specific architecture.
+Use "build.default" or "build.armhf" for all to build for a specific architecture.

+To build for armhf and copy the resulting binary to ${HOME}/Public:

+    make export

 To remove build output: